ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 ![Figure 3.
 Configuration Completed](images/setup/w3.png)

-At this point, click the "Restart Server" button, and wait until the browser redirects you to the new url (in the example it's "https://a.ravendb.example.com").
+At this point, click the "Restart Server" button, and wait until the browser redirects you to the new URL (in the example it's "https://a.ravendb.example.com").

 If you checked the relevant box in the previous stage, a client certificate is registered in the OS trusted store during setup.
 The Chrome and Edge browsers use the OS store, so they will let you choose your certificate right before you are redirected.
 Firefox users will have to manually import the certificate to the browser via Tools > Options > Advanced > Certificates > View Certificates.